Skip to main content

 What Changed in the UK in 2025

-In March 2025, the UK government made V2G functionality mandatory for all new commercial charge point installations rated above 22kW.
-This doesn't directly affect home chargers, but it sends a clear signal: the government is building V2G into the UK's energy infrastructure.
+In March 2025, the UK government mandated V2G for all new commercial installations rated above 22kW.
+That doesn't reach home chargers directly, but the direction of travel is clear: V2G is being written into the national infrastructure.

-Several energy companies are now piloting V2G tariffs.
-The most notable is Octopus Energy's Power Pack — a V2G tariff that effectively pays you to let Octopus use your EV battery as grid storage.
-Early participants have reported earning enough credits to cover their home electricity costs entirely, making EV ownership effectively free to run.
+Several suppliers are trialling V2G tariffs.
+The most visible is Octopus Energy's Power Pack — effectively paying drivers to let Octopus use the EV battery as grid storage.
+Early participants have reported credits large enough to cover home electricity altogether.

 What Hardware Is Available?